quickSilverShanks/VidSage/README.md

 ```shell
 docker compose -f docker-compose-app.yml up -d
 ```
-> If you don't have a gpu, remove the `deploy` section of ollama(lines 34-40) before running above command and you're good to go.
+> If you don't have a gpu, remove the `deploy` section of ollama(lines 34-40) in the file `docker-compose-app.yml` before running above command and you're good to go.
 Non-GPU version takes less time to fire up the application but it will be slower as its not using gpu.
 * It takes 20-35 minutes to build the docker container.
 Grab a cup of tea, watch an episode of The Big Bang Theory and when you come back, open url http://localhost:8501/ to access the Streamlit UI. :relaxed:
 * If you want to check the database/tables that stores data pertaining to your interaction with this application you can open database viewer, adminer (http://localhost:8080/) and use following credentials:
 ```